A group of Long Island officers used YouTube to save ducklings from the sewer

-LONG ISLAND, N.Y.
-(PIX11) – On Saturday Long Island Police officers rescued a group of baby ducklings that had fallen through a sewer grate in Massapequa, NY, officials said.
+MASSAPEQUA, N.Y.
+(WPIX) – Long Island police officers rescued a group of ducklings that had fallen through a sewer grate in Massapequa on Saturday, officials said.

 Officers received a 911 call about an agitated mother duck dangerously walking into traffic on Old Sunrise Highway because her four baby ducklings had fallen into the sewer.

-Upon arrival, officers could hear the ducklings in distress below ground, they were about eight feet down.
+Upon arrival, officers could hear the ducklings in distress below ground, about 8 feet down.

 Police were unable to see them and they were unable to remove the sewer grate to retrieve the ducklings, sources said.